Glossary

 Cocoa varieties

-As with wine or coffee, there are different cocoa varieties.
+As with grapes or coffee, there are different cocoa varieties.
 The main varieties are Criollo, Trinitario (fine-flavor cocoa) and Forastero (consumer cocoa).
 The varieties also have sub-varieties which are often of regional origin (through mutations, etc.).
 In the case of Criollo, for example, there is Porcelana, which is only grown in Venezuela and Colombia.

 Conche